FINDING A SERIES OR AN AUTHOR:

 Tate's new landlord is Hexe, a purple-haired Kymeran prince (and heir to the throne) who has also broken away from his family.
 Hexe confines himself to good magic (aka right hand magicand refuses to use dark magic (aka left hand-magic).

-In Right Hand Magic, Hexe and Tate rescue a teen-aged were-cougar from the Malandanti (the Golgotham equivalent to the Mafia) and begin to fall for each other.
+In the series opener, Hexe and Tate rescue a teen-aged were-cougar from the Malandanti (the Golgotham equivalent to the Mafia) and begin to fall for each other.
 Supporting characters include Hexe's familiar, Scratch, a cat-like demon, and Lukas, the rescued shifter.

 I wish I could like this book more, but there are some problems.
 Told in the first person by Tate, the language in her interior monologues is very different from her language in her dialogues.
 In the dialogues, Tate speaks in an awkwardly profane, slangy manner, whereas in her monologues her language is free of both profanity and slang.
 It just doesn't match up.